 We will accept AP credit if that credit was awarded by your college/university and the course credit granted appears on your transcript.
 College Board’s College-Level Examination Program (CLEP) credits are not accepted.

-- Biology – one full year, exclusive of Botany, Ecology, Anatomy and Physiology, with one full year lab or a single two credit lab;
+- Biology – one full year, exclusive of Botany, Ecology, and Anatomy with one full year lab or a single two credit lab;

 - General/Inorganic Chemistry – one full year with one full year lab or a single two credit lab;